Does Ozempic Cause Hair Loss

 Supplement with Vitamins and Minerals if Needed

 Talk with your doctor about whether you need to supplement any vitamins or minerals to help keep your body healthy and hair growing as it should.
 You may need to incorporate more biotin, iron, or zinc into your diet.
-Because being on Ozempic causes people to eat less, you may need to take supplemental vitamins in order to get enough.
+Because being on Ozempic causes people to eat less, you may need to take supplemental vitamins to get enough.

 Manage Stress Levels